kellpossible/blog/content/Adventures/16-BackountrySkiingInNewZealand.rst

 chairlift on the south side.

 Here we ran into our skeptical ski patroller again.
-He seemed a little surprised and thanked us, but did not consider the results unexpected, saying that there had been a slide on this same slope before (taking out a cat machine or something if I recall correctly?).
+He seemed a little surprised about our snow report and thanked us, but did not consider the results unexpected, saying that there had been a slide on this same slope before (taking out a cat machine or something if I recall correctly?).
 Considering how many people were walking across it, perhaps it was stable, but having that many people testing didn't seem like the greatest idea to me!
 And so we continued on our traverse of the ridge line to end up at the weather station above our car.
 The wind was picking up, and we sheltered behind an old fridge (what the heck was a fridge doing up here?) while we took our skins off.
 Julian struck a rock with his skis on the way down, but apart from that, it was an exciting and fun descent.

 Back at the car, I knew something was up when the central locking didn't work.
 "That's strange!?".
 I turned the key in the ignition, no